Time-Efficient Constant-Space-Overhead Fault-Tolerant Quantum Computation: Fault-tolerant gadgets and abbreviations

 More specifically, for each $k\in\{1,\ldots,K_{r_l}\}$, the circuit in Fig.~\ref{fig:preparation_magic} iteratively performs a logical \textsc{SWAP} gate between a pair of the $k$th logical qubits in each code block $\Q_{r_l}$ of $A$ and $B$, so that the first $k$ logical qubits of $\Q_{r_l}$ that were initially in $B$ are brought to $A$ after the $k$th logical \textsc{SWAP} gate.
 Each of the logical \textsc{SWAP} gates is implemented by the level-$l$ two-register Clifford-gate abbreviation in Fig.~\ref{fig:inblock_clifford}.
 The first \textsc{SWAP} gate also serves the purpose of ensuring that the state is in the code space of $\Q_{r_l}$.
 In each iteration, the circuit in Fig.~\ref{fig:preparation_magic} performs a measurement of logical $H^{\otimes K_{r_l}}$ of each code block $\Q_{r_l}$ in $A$ and $B$.
 This measurement is assisted by two auxiliary level-$(l-1)$ registers prepared in $\Ket{0}^{\otimes K^{(l-1)}}$, where one is used for extracting the measurement outcomes, and the other is used as the flag qubits~\cite{PhysRevLett.121.050502}.
 This measurement can be performed via controlled $H$ gates on the target in $A$ and $B$ controlled by the auxiliary level-$(l-1)$ register for the extraction, as in Refs.~\cite{yamasaki2020polylogoverhead,G6,Chamberland2019faulttolerantmagic}.
 By decomposing $H=R_y(\nicefrac{\pi}{4})Z{R_y(-\nicefrac{\pi}{4})}$, we implement these controlled $H$ gates using $R_y(\pm\nicefrac{\pi}{4})$ gates in Fig.~\ref{fig:interblock_T} and also using the $X$ basis as the basis of the control qubits, which leads to the $R_y(\pm\nicefrac{\pi}{4})$ and \textsc{CNOT} part of the circuit in Fig.~\ref{fig:preparation_magic}.
 For each $k^{(l-1)}\in\{1,\ldots,K^{(l-1)}\}$, the outcome of measuring the operator $H^{\otimes N_{r_l}}$ on the $N_{r_l}$ qubits forming the $k^{(l-1)}$th code block $\Q_{r_l}$ is extracted as that on the $k^{(l-1)}$th qubit in the first auxiliary level-$(l-1)$ register.
 Given that the measured state is in the code space, this outcome coincides with that of measuring logical $H^{\otimes K_{r_l}}$ in each code block $\Q_{r_l}$.
 In addition, an error on this auxiliary level-$(l-1)$ register that may propagate and cause an uncorrectable error is detected as a bit flip of the measurement outcomes on the flag qubits.
 Consequently, after the $K_{r_l}$ iterations without detecting any error, it is to be verified that $A$ and $B$ should be in logical ${(R_y(\nicefrac{\pi}{4})\ket{0})}^{\otimes K^{(l)}}\otimes {(R_y(\nicefrac{\pi}{4})\ket{0})}^{\otimes K^{(l)}}$ stabilized by~\eqref{eq:H_stabiliziers}, as long as the state of $A$ and $B$ is in the code space.
-The state is discarded unless no error is detected either from the logical stabilizer operators~\eqref{eq:H_stabiliziers} and the flag qubits in these iterations.
-The extra circuit depth and the overhead arising from the post-selections becomes negligible asymptotically up to an overall constant factor, as in the case of the initial-state and Clifford-state preparation gadgets.
 As in the Clifford-state preparation gadget, the flip of each of these $O(N^{(l)})$-bit measurement outcomes can be checked using $O(N^{(l)})$ parallel processes immediately, i.e., in runtime $O(1)$.